 Proper selection of the dose and careful injection should prevent most systemic reactions.
-It must be remembered that allergenic extracts are highly potent in sensitive individuals, and that systemic reactions of varying degrees of severity may occur, including urticaria, rhinitis, conjunctivitis, wheezing, coughing, angioedema, hypoten sion, bradycardia, palior, laryngeal edema, fainting, or even anaphylactic shock and death, as described under ADVERSE REACTIONS.
-Patients should be informed of this, and the precautions should be discussed prior to immunotherapy.
-(See PRECAUTIONS.)
+It must be remembered that allergenic extracts are highly potent in sensitive individuals, and that systemic reactions of varying degrees of severity may occur, including urticaria, rhinitis, conjunctivitis, wheezing, coughing, angioedema, hypotension, bradycardia, pallor, laryngeal edema, fainting, or even anaphylactic shock and death, as described under ADVERSE REACTIONS.
+Patients should be informed of this, and the precautions should be discussed prior to immunotherapy. (see PRECAUTIONS.)
 Severe systemic reactions should be treated as indicated in ADVERSE REACTIONS.
 Refer to WARNINGS box.

+PRECAUTIONS

-PRECAUTIONS 1.
-General
+1. General

 The presence of asthmatic signs and symptoms appear to be an indicator for severe reactions following allergy injections.
-An assessment of airway obstruction either by measurement of peak flow or an alternate procedure may provide a useful indicator as to the advisability of administering an allergy injection.
-14,15,15,17 Concentrated extracts must be diluted prior to use: See DOSAGE and ADMINSTRATION for detailed instructions on the dilution of allergenic extracts.
+An assessment of airway obstruction either by measurement of peak flow or an alternate procedure may provide a useful indicator as to the advisability of administering an allergy injection.^{1,24,25,28,27}

+Concentrated extracts must not be injected unless tolerance has been established.
+Concentrated extracts must be diluted prior to use: See DOSAGE and ADMINISTRATION for detailed instructions on the dilution of allergenic extracts.

 Any evidence of a local or generalized reaction requires a reduction in dosage during the initial stages of immunotherapy, as well as during maintenance therapy.

-Allergenic extracts diluted with sterile Albumin Saline with Phenol (0,4%) may be more potent than extracts diluted with diluents which do not contain stabilizers.
+Allergenic extracts diluted with sterile Albumin Saline with Phenol (0.4%) may be more potent than extracts diluted with diluents which do not contain stabilizers.
 When switching from non-stabilized to stabilized diluent, consider weaker initial dilutions for both intradermal testing and immunotherapy.

-Save and asseptic precautions observed in making dilutions.
+Sterile solutions, vials, syringes, etc, should be used and aseptic precautions observed in making dilutions.

 To avoid cross-contamination, do not use the same needle to withdraw materials from vials of more than one extract, or extract followed by diluent.

-A sterile tuberculin syninge graduated in 0.01 mL units and with a needle at least 5/8 long should be used to measure each dose from the appropriate dilution.
-Asseptic techniques should always be employed when injections of allergenic extracts are being administered.
-A separate sterile syringe systemic reactions to minute doses of allergen and does not demonstrate increasing tolerance to injections after several months of treatment.
-If systemic reactions no excessive local responses occur presistently at very small doses, efforts at immunotherapy should be stopped.
-ATIENTS SHOULD BE OBSERVED IN THE OFFICE FOR AT LEAST 30 MINUTES AFTER SKIN TESTING AND EACH TREATMENT INJECTION.
+A sterile tuberculin syringe graduated in 0.01 mL units and with a needle at least 5/8" long should be used to measure each dose from the appropriate dilution.
+Aseptic techniques should always be employed when injections of allergenic extracts are being administered.

+A separate sterile syringe should be used for each patient to prevent transmission of hepatitis and other infectious agents from one person to another.

+Patient reactions to previous injections should be reviewed before each new injection, so that dosage can be adjusted accordingly.
+See ADVERSE REACTIONS and WARNINGS.

+Rarely, a patient is encountered who develops systemic reactions to minute doses of allergen and does not demonstrate increasing tolerance to injections after several months of treatment.
+If systemic reactions or excessive local responses occur persistently at very small doses, efforts at immunotherapy should be stopped.

+PATIENTS SHOULD BE OBSERVED IN THE OFFICE FOR AT LEAST 30 MINUTES AFTER SKIN TESTING AND EACH TREATMENT INJECTION.
 Most severe reactions will occur within this time period, and rapid treatment measures should be instituted.
 See ADVERSE REACTIONS for such treatment measures.

 In order to avoid darkening and possible precipitation, do not dilute Privet pollen with solutions containing phenol.
 Injections of this extract discolored by reaction with phenol may produce a lasting tattoo-like discoloration of the skin.